Battle of Arsal (2014)

+The Battle of Arsal was a major combat engagement between Lebanese forces, and Salafi jihadist militants groups from Syria at the town of Arsal in the Baalbek-Hermel Governorate of Lebanon.
+It involved soldiers from the Lebanese Armed Forces, Hezbollah fighters, and militants affiliated with the Al-Nusra Front and Islamic State.
+The Syrian Air Force also had limited involvement during the battle.

+Battle

-On 2 August 2014, after Lebanese security forces arrested an al-Nusra Front commander, fighters from al-Nusra Front and ISIL surrounded Lebanese Army checkpoints in Arsal before attacking them and storming the northeastern town's police station, where they took at least 16 policemen hostage.
+On 2 August 2014, after Lebanese security forces arrested an Al-Nusra Front commander, fighters from Al-Nusra Front and ISIL surrounded Lebanese Army checkpoints in Arsal before attacking them and storming the northeastern town's police station, where they took at least 16 policemen hostage.
 The militants then proceeded to take control of the town, and captured two soldiers who were freed by the military later in the day.
 The fighting continued into the next day and left 30 militants, 10 soldiers and two civilians dead.
 25 soldiers were wounded and 13 were missing and presumed captured.
 Two of the missing soldiers were rescued the same day.